-Living here in the pacific northwest, salmon and steelhead are a big deal.
+Living in the pacific northwest, salmon and steelhead are a big deal.
 And for good reason, they are delicious!
+And now that i’m in the south I can still get delicious wild caught salmon.
+Unfortunately, just not as often as I would like!

 As well as being delicious, salmon is also very simple to cook.
 The main key to a moist and delicious salmon is to not overcook it.
 Salmon cooks very quickly, about 4-6 minutes per 1/2 inch of thickness.
 It is done when it flakes easily with a fork or you can check for doneness with a thermometer.
 145 degrees in the thickest part of the fillet.